El Gordo (galaxy cluster)

 El Gordo (lit.
 The Fat One) (ACT-CL J0102-4915 or SPT-CL J0102-4915) is the largest distant galaxy cluster observed at its distance or beyond, as of 2011.
-As of 2014, it still holds the record for being the largest distant galaxy cluster to have been discovered with a mass of three quadrillion suns.
-It was found by NASA's Chandra X-ray Observatory, Atacama Cosmology Telescope—funded by National Science Foundation, and European Southern Observatory's Very Large Telescope.
+As of 2014, it held the record for being the largest distant galaxy cluster to have been discovered with a mass of slightly less than three quadrillion solar masses although later its mass was reduced to about 2.1×10^15 (2.1 quadrillion) solar masses with a 10% uncertainty.
+It was found by NASA's Chandra X-ray Observatory, the Atacama Cosmology Telescope (funded by the National Science Foundation) and the European Southern Observatory's Very Large Telescope.